sbb-design-systems/lyne-components/src/components/sbb-checkbox-group/readme.md

 The optional property `horizontalFrom` can be used in combination with `orientation='vertical` to indicate the minimum breakpoint from which the orientation changes to `horizontal`.

-it is possible to mark the entire group as disabled or required using the properties `disabled` and `required`.
+It is possible to mark the entire group as disabled or required using the properties `disabled` and `required`.

 The component can display one or more `<sbb-form-error>` components right below the `<sbb-checkbox-group>` using the `error` slot.